25% off at Story Supply Company: Notebooks for every writer.

 Ciceronian style Emphasizes:

 Marriage has many pains, but celibacy has few pleasures

 - Copia is a virtue; the fullness of rhetorical expression—endless repetition and elaboration

 - Anadiplosis, Gradatio; Repetition of the last word/phrase in a clause, in the next:

-Knowledge might pity win, and pity grace obtain.
+Knowledge might pity win, and pity grace obtain (Sidney Astrophil and Stella).

 Bacon (like Erasmus in 1528) objects to the Ciceronian style as a type of “delicate learning” in which writers begin “to hunt more after words than matter.”
 The anti-Ciceronian battle cry was “Things, not words,” or as Claudius says to Polonius “More matter and less art.”
 Expressiveness is favored over beauty.
 This style is sometimes called Attic, Senecan or Baroque style.

-The era is rich with examples of inductive writers, a writer who often doesn’t know whats he’ll write till she writes it.
-Quite often writers of meditational writing, writers for whom writing is discovery, writers who begin with a topic but no form.
+The era is rich with examples of inductive writers, writers who often doesn’t know what they will write until they write it.
+Quite often used by writers of meditational writing, writers for whom writing is discovery, writers who begin with a topic but no form.
 These writers tend to use both Seneca and Tacitus as models.
-These are writers interested in:
+These are writers for whom: